SabNK/kuwaiba-testing2/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

+popo

 Let's start your kuwaiba journey...

 .. note::

    This project is under active development.
+Not yet started

 Contents
 --------